Soy-Ginger Chicken Quinoa Wraps

 Can these wraps be made ahead for lunches?

-Yes — the excerpt specifically describes these as perfect for back-to-school because they can be made ahead of time, ready to go for lunches, after-school snacks, and busy weeknight dinners.
-The instructions say to wrap the assembled wraps tightly in plastic wrap and refrigerate.
+Yes — I love these for back-to-school because you can make them ahead of time, ready to go for lunches, after-school snacks, and busy weeknight dinners.
+Wrap the assembled wraps tightly in plastic wrap and refrigerate.
 The quinoa salad component also keeps well on its own for a day or two before wrapping.

 Can I serve the quinoa salad on its own, or does it have to be wrapped?

-The recipe explicitly offers both options: step 7 says “eat the salad as is or to make wraps” — the quinoa tossed with vegetables, feta, and soy-ginger dressing works well as a standalone bowl.
-For wraps, it goes into spinach tortillas with deli chicken or turkey and fresh spinach.
+Both options work great — eat the salad as is, or make wraps.
+The quinoa tossed with vegetables, feta, and soy-ginger dressing is delicious as a standalone bowl.
+For wraps, spoon it into spinach tortillas with deli chicken or turkey and fresh spinach.